 In a video posted in May 2020 that reportedly got more than 80 million views, the 21-year-old Ajey Nagar - whose online persona is CarryMinati and is India’s biggest YouTube creator with 23.9 million subscribers - roasted TikTok influencers.

-A few days later, YouTube took down the video for violating community guidelines on bullying and harassment.
+A few days later, YouTube took down the video for violating community guidelines for bullying and harassment.
 In retaliation, Nagar’s followers, who call themselves the Carry Army, lowered TikTok’s rating on the Google Play Store from 4.6 stars to one star.

 Khan, also a YouTuber with over a million followers, had four million followers on TikTok.
-He has been arrested twice, in July 2019 and April 2020, for allegedly posting communally-charged videos of his on TikTok and Facebook respectively.
+He has been arrested twice, in July 2019 and April 2020, for allegedly posting communally-charged videos on TikTok and Facebook respectively.

 “Now that TikTok has been banned [in India], their attack has shifted to punching down on trending topics like the Neha Dhupia comment,” Gangwar said, referring to a recent controversy, where actor and television host Neha Dhupia berated a boy on a reality show for assaulting his ex girlfriend when she cheated on him.